 Village Residency Frequency

 Çörekli Permanent 14

 Gülpınar Summer Period 2

 Permanent 9

 Kürüm Permanent 8

-Village Residency Frequency

 Summer Period 2

 Ozanlı Permanent 4

 Summer Period 1

 Ufacık Permanent 2

 During the household interviews, participants were asked about their drinking water sources.
 In all 5 villages, most of the participants stated that their drinking water source was tap water.
 In Çörekli village, 2 out of 4 participants stated that the source of drinking water was the tap water, 1 stated that it was well water and 1 stated that it was spring water.
 In Gülpınar village, 1 of the 16 participants stated that the drinking water source was spring water, 1 stated that it was well water and 14 stated that it was tap water.
-In Kürüm village, 2 out of 13 participants stated that their drinking water source was spring water, 1 stated that their drinking water source was spring water, 1 stated that their drinking water source was spring water, 1 stated that their drinking water source was tap water, 1 stated that it was tap water.
-In Ozanlı village, 3 out of 5 participants stated that their drinking water source was tap water, 1 stated that it was tap water.
+In Kürüm village, 2 out of 13 participants stated that their drinking water source was spring water, 1 stated that it was transported water, and 10 stated that it was tap water.
+In Ozanlı village, 3 out of 5 participants stated that their drinking water source was tap water, 1 stated that it was spring water, and 1 stated that it was well water.
 In Ufacık village, 2 out of 3 respondents stated that their drinking water source was tap water, while 1 stated that it was well water.